Covid-19: Incremental Field Service Areas of Focus

 - Information advances so quickly and some items may be critical to your technician’s safety.
 How do you ensure critical information is consumed by your field staff?

 - Forced safety form at the start of a shift

 - Mandatory acknowledgment of information

 - Updated system workflow to cease work until message confirmed, unique messages based upon the location of the job

-- Updating system messages to the organization and field to remind them of need to clean hands frequently
+- Updating system messages to the organization and field to remind them of the need to clean hands frequently

 - Updating messaging/popups on orders where an address may contain quarantined individuals

 - Message security.
-With the rush to ensure information is pushed as quickly as possible to field staff it is important to ensure the method of communication is as secure as some of your customer data that is transmitted.
+With the rush to ensure information is pushed as quickly as possible to field staff, it is important to ensure the method of communication is as secure as some of your customer data that is transmitted.